 - From AIACCIO (Corsica Western coast) follow the road RN 196 to Petreto, then N852 to Aullene, Quenza and Zonza (km.
 90 from Aiaccio).
 From Zonza follow the road D268 to Col de Bavella.

 The starting point to reach the tower is Col de Bavella m.
 1211.
-Parking.
+Wide parking area.
 It's possible to spend the night at the pass or getting there directly from Zonza, a small typical village situated in the South side of Col de Bavella (9 km. from the pass).

-From Col de Bavella follow the GR20 “Alpine Variant” (yellow marks) rising steeply towards Acellu Pass.
-Just before getting to the pass, go down towards left along a slope to reach SE Face and S Ridge (Arete de Zonza).
+From Col de Bavella follow the GR20 “Alpine Variant” (yellow marks) rising steeply towards the Acellu Pass.
+Just before getting to the pass, leave the main trail (GR20 Alpine Variant) and turn to left, going down on a slope skirting the SE Face and then getting the bottom of the South Ridge (Arete de Zonza).